Writing a WMO research protocol

 A solid research protocol contains, depending on the nature of the research project, several mandatory sections.
 The Central Committee for Research involving Human Subjects (in Dutch: CCMO) has drawn up protocol templates for research subject to the WMO.
 With accompanying explanatory notes.
 Please note that separate templates apply for clinical trials with medicinal products (CTR) clinical investigations with medical devices (MDR), performance studies using in-vitro diagnostics (IVDR) and other WMO medical research.

-Additional, international standards exist for different types of research protocols e.g. the EQUATOR Network has developed reporting guidelines for different types of research designs.
+Additionally, international standards exist for different types of research protocols e.g. the SPIRIT statement is a widely endorsed, international standard for clinical trial protocols; the EQUATOR Network has developed reporting guidelines for different types of research designs.
 These reporting guidelines can also be helpful in the design phase.

 Ensure that the protocol only sets out the essential, relevant and strictly applicable aspects of the investigation.
 If you deviate from the described protocol (protocol deviations) when performing the research, you will have to list and explain these deviations.